Manitoba Historical Society

 Lawyer.

 On 27 October 1920, he married Winnifred Lillian Coulson (1894-1995) at Winnipeg and they had four children: Catherine Scarth (wife of John P. Maclean), Alan William Scarth, David Scarth, and Richard Scarth.
-He was an active member of St. George’s Anglican Church, a member and President of the Knowles School for Boys, a charter member and founder of Macdonald Youth Services, President of the Winnipeg Winter Club, President of the Southwood Country Club, President of the Winnipeg Game and Fish Association, and one of the organizers (and later President) of the Manitoba Game and Fish Association.
+He was an active member of St. George’s Anglican Church, a member and President of the Knowles School for Boys, an early trustee of Macdonald Youth Services, President of the Winnipeg Winter Club (1939-1940), President of the Southwood Golf Club (1931), President of the Winnipeg Game and Fish Association (?-?), one of the organizers (and President, 1951-1953) of the Manitoba Federation of Game and Fish Associations.

 He died at Winnipeg on 30 January 1971 after a long illness.